sackh/here-map-widget-for-jupyter/docs/source/api_reference/map.rst

 Map
 =======

-``Map`` is a ``here-map-widget-for-juptyer`` class that allows making a Map view and all other elements are added on this base object.
+``Map`` is a ``here-map-widget-for-jupyter`` class that allows making a Map view and all other elements are added on this base object.

 Example
 -------